clarkevansteenderen/KG_watchlist_parallel/README.md

       J --o K[(watchlist.csv)] & L[(logfile.csv)]
 ```

-An example of the console input could be:
+An example of the console input could be (with explanations below):

 ```
-# ssh into the globus node
 ssh cvansteenderen@globus.chpc.ac.za
-# password
 Cryophytum2024@!
-# change working directory
 cd /mnt/lustre/users/cvansteenderen/kg_watchlist_MULTI_automated
-# add the relevant R module
 module load chpc/BIOMODULES R/4.2.0
-# type this to do away with warnings on startup of R
 export LANG=en_US.UTF-8
 export LC_ALL=en_US.UTF-8
-# divide the data in n subsets, and set up the analysis
 Rscript divide_data.R
-# run the analysis, such that all 48 subsets are running in parallel
 for p in {1..48}; do nohup Rscript KG_run.R "${p}" &> "RUNS/RUN${p}/RUN${p}.out" & done
 ```

+### Explanations for each line:

+ssh cvansteenderen@globus.chpc.ac.za 👉 ssh into the globus node
+Cryophytum2024@! 👉 HPC password
+cd /mnt/lustre/users/cvansteenderen/kg_watchlist_MULTI_automated 👉 change working directory
+module load chpc/BIOMODULES R/4.2.0 👉 add the relevant R module
+export LANG=en_US.UTF-8 👉 type this to do away with warnings on startup of R
+export LC_ALL=en_US.UTF-8
+Rscript divide_data.R 👉 divide the data in n subsets, and set up the analysis
+for p in {1..48}; do nohup Rscript KG_run.R "${p}" &> "RUNS/RUN${p}/RUN${p}.out" & done 👉 run the analysis, such that all 48 subsets are running in parallel

 To check whether all the runs are complete: